pipech/erpnext-docker-debian/README.md

 ![push-docker](https://github.com/pipech/erpnext-docker-debian/actions/workflows/push-docker.yml/badge.svg)

-**This repository prioritizes stability and repeatability, and is not designed as the ideal approach for a production environment.**
+**This repository prioritizes stability, repeatability and simplicity, and is not designed as the ideal approach for a production environment.**

 ## Problem